jphalimi/PythonForMIC/Doc/library/io.rst

    Base class for raw binary I/O.  It inherits :class:`IOBase`.
 There is no public constructor.

-   Raw binary I/O typically provides low-level access to an underlying OS device or API, and does not try to encapsulate it in high-level primitives (this is left to Buffered I/O and Text I/O, described later in this page).

    In addition to the attributes and methods from :class:`IOBase`, RawIOBase provides the following methods:

-   .. method:: read(n=-1)
+   .. method:: read([n])

-      Read up to *n* bytes from the object and return them.
-As a convenience, if *n* is unspecified or -1, :meth:`readall` is called.
-Otherwise, only one system call is ever made.
-Fewer than *n* bytes may be returned if the operating system call returns fewer than *n* bytes.
+      Read and return all the bytes from the stream until EOF, or if *n* is specified, up to *n* bytes.
+Only one system call is ever made.
+An empty bytes object is returned on EOF; ``None`` is returned if the object is set not to block and has no data to read.

-      If 0 bytes are returned, and *n* was not 0, this indicates end of file.
-      If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: readall()